hashicorp/terraform-provider-azurerm/website/docs/r/scheduler_job.html.markdown

 * `resource_group_name` - (Required) The name of the resource group in which to create the Scheduler Job.
 Changing this forces a new resource to be created.

-* `job_collection_name` - (Required) Specifies the Scheduler Job Collection to add the job to.
+* `job_collection_name` - (Required) Specifies the name of the Scheduler Job Collection in which the Job should exist.
 Changing this forces a new resource to be created.

 * `action_web` - (Required) A `action_web` block defining the job action as described below.
 Note this is identical to an `error_action_web` block.